Why Now's the Time to See Wicked on Broadway

 This look at life in Oz “before Dorothy dropped in” felt bigger.
 More magical.
 More relevant.

-And—full disclosure—I have ridiculously high standards.
-As an entertainment journalist for the last 15 years, I’ve spent a lot of time on Broadway.
-I’ve toasted at a premiere party with Ian McKellen and Patrick Stewart, squeezed past Orlando Bloom on an opening night, interviewed Daniel Radcliffe and Jeremy Jordan about their latest stage endeavors, and hung out backstage with Vanessa Hudgens.
+As an entertainment journalist for the last 15 years, I’ve toasted at a premiere party with Ian McKellen and Patrick Stewart, squeezed past Orlando Bloom on an opening night, interviewed Daniel Radcliffe and Jeremy Jordan about their latest stage endeavors, and hung out backstage with Vanessa Hudgens.

 Still, for all those starry moments, the power of Wicked was next level: When that glowing map lifted, I was transported into what suddenly became the very real world of Oz.
 The barrier between reality and fiction seemed to vanish (something today's political climate may have primed me for).
 For the next two hours and 45 minutes, I was part of Elphaba and Glinda’s adventures.